Do Go On - 314 - The Oak Island Mystery

 Stephanie Ventura.

-Stephanie Ventura in South Carolina has the treasure buried
+Stephanie Ventura in South Carolina

-underneath the hallowed turf that is the Moorabbin football ground,
+that is the Marabin football ground, Linton Street.

-They're actually currently re-turfing the surface.
+They're actually currently returping the surface.

-So it's probably a great opportunity to get in there
+So it's probably a great opportunity to get in there and dig down to the treasure.

-That would be very convenient yeah
+That would be very convenient, yeah.

-you're trying to get you're trying to get stephanie treasure.
 I think they can get it over us.

 Well, they can't.